adhamhaddad/Image-Processing/README.md

 In the project directory, you can run:

 ##### `npm run dev` or `yarn dev`
 Runs the app in the development mode.
-Open http://localhost:3000/resize?name=fjord&width=200&height=200 to view it in the browser.

 The page will reload automatically if you make edits.

 ##### `npm run format` or `yarn format`
-will format by prettier and will also see if any lint errors in the console.
+Will format by prettier and will also see if any lint errors in the console.

 ##### `npm run test` or `yarn test`
 Launches the test runner in the interactive watch mode.
 See the section about running tests for more information.

 ##### `npm run build` or `yarn build`

-Builds the app for production to the build folder. its format typescript to javascript
+Builds the app for production to the dist folder.
+It's format TypeScript to JavaScript

 ##### `npm run start` or `yarn start`
 Build and runs the app in the clients mode.
 Open http://localhost:3000/resize?name=fjord&width=200&height=200 to view it in the browser.